dreamfast/abliterlitics/README.md

 Comparative forensic analysis of LLM abliteration techniques.

+Note: this is an uncleaned messy version after a recent analysis.
+I still need to clean and refine the master branch!

 ## What It Does

 Abliterlitics measures structural and behavioral differences between base LLMs and their